alekseykuleshov/commweb/README.md

-# Commweb api sdk
+# Commweb Direct Payment REST API SDK

-This is an api sdk for Commweb Payment Gateway.
+This is SDK for Direct Payment REST API of Commweb.
+Credit card payments supported only (pay, auth, capture, void, refund).

 ## How to use